-Commented [WG106]: Originally from Rule 201:
+Commented [LR136]: (Originally from Rule 201):

-Comment from Lauren Alder Reid: What if representative withdrawals?
+What if representative withdrawals?
 This is another situation where the Government is overseeing fee arrangements.
 Strongly advise against this part of the provision.

-Commented [LV107R106]: In the context of Rule 307, this is a question for the working group.
+Commented [LV137R136]: In the context of Rule 307, this is a question for the working group.

-- regarding scope of representation.
-See ABA Model Rule of Professional Conduct 1.5; Rule 301, infra. - 2.
-(To subsection (A)): The rules governing representative conduct are Rules 300- - 4-3. (to subsection (AC)): Examples of good cause for withdrawal include: the participant's insistence on advancing frivolous claims or engaging in other illegal conduct (see rule 313). ; the participant's refusal to meet its obligations to the representative, including payment of fees or expenses (see rule 308) despite notice that failure to do so could result in withdrawal. ; the participant's insistence on pursuing an objective that the representative considers repugnant or imprudent. ; or the representative's inability to continue to provide competent representation to the participant.
+regarding scope of representation.
+See ABA Model Rule of Professional Conduct 1.5; Rule 301, infra.

+- 2. (To subsection (A)): The rules governing representative conduct are rules 300-319. - 1.3. (to subsection (AC)): Examples of good cause for withdrawal include: the participant's insistence on advancing frivolous claims or engaging in other illegal conduct (see rule 313)...): the participant's refusal to meet its obligations to the representative, including payment of fees or expenses (see rule 308) despite notice that failure to do so could result in withdrawal...it the participant's insistence on pursuing an objective that the representative considers repugnant or imprudent...ior the representative's inability to continue to provide competent representation to the participant.
 See 49 C.F.R. § 1103.18 (STB); 37 C.F.R. § 11.116(b) (USPTO); 32 C.F.R. § 776.35 (JAG). - 2.4. (to subsection (AC)): The impact of the representative's withdrawal may be mitigated by another representative agreeing to represent the participant.
 The withdrawing representative should take steps to protect the participant's interest in the proceeding, including providing adequate notice and, where possible, sufficient opportunity for participant to find new representation.
 A withdrawing representative must return any of participant's personal property and all relevant information about the representation to participant.
 See, e.g., 20 C.F.R. § 404.1740(b)(3)(iv) (SSA).
 Confidentiality rules do not hinder the transfer of information relevant to the proceeding from one representative to another or from the withdrawing representative to the participant in a single proceeding. - 5. (to subsections (C-Dand E)): Participant's consent must be given on the record in the proceeding to the adjudicator or [other responsible Agency official], and may be oral or in writing (including electronically). - 6. (to subsection (E)): Termination of a representative should not impact the efficient conduct of the proceeding.
 The adjudicator or [other responsible Agency official] should freely grant withdrawal or termination upon the participant's consent, provided the withdrawal or termination will not have a materially adverse impact on the proceeding or the participant's interest therein-the proceeding.
-The [responsible Agency official] should freely grant withdrawal upon the participant's consent, provided the withdrawal will not have a materially adverse impact on the participant's interest in the proceeding.

-(to subsection (D)): The obligations referred to in this subsection include any fees owed by the participant to the withdrawing representative for services already rendered (rule 308).
+The [responsible Agency official] should freely grant withdrawal upon the participant's consent, provided the withdrawal will not have a materially adverse impact on the proceeding of the participant's interest therein the participant's consent, provided the withdrawal will not have a materially adverse impact on the participant's interest in the proceeding. - (to subsection (D)): The obligations referred to in this subsection include any fees owed by the participant to the withdrawing representative for services already rendered (rule 305).